Learn how to recover outdoor patio cushions the EASY way!

 Hand stitch the fabric closed.
 Double your thread for strength.

-Go put your pretty new cushion on your chair and enjoy the weather!
+Go put your pretty new recovered patio cushion on your chair and enjoy the weather!

-I hope you can see now how easy it is to recover your cushions.
+I hope you can see now how easy it is to recover patio cushions.
 This only took me about 20 minutes tops to do.
-When this cushion fades, I’ll just get a new fabric and recover it again.
+When this patio cushion fades, I’ll just get a new fabric and recover it again.
 Easy peasy!
-I also plan to make a padded headrest for these wicker rockers—stay tuned for that tutorial later on!
+I also made a padded headrest for these wicker rockers—if you want a tutorial for that, let me know in my sewing group here!